 During the reauthorization process, environmental issues garnered significant attention from both Members of Congress and interested stakeholders (e.g., state transportation agencies, transportation construction organizations, and environmental groups).
 This attention was due to both the impact that surface transportation projects can have on the environment and the impact that compliance with environmental requirements can have on project delivery.
-As a result of this concern, both H.R.
-3550 and S. 1072 included a variety of environmental provisions.
-Generally, those provisions would have done one of the following: authorize funding to eliminate, control, mitigate, or minimize regulated environmental impacts associated with a surface transportation programs or projects; or specify procedures required to be undertaken to comply with certain environmental requirements.
-In particular, both bills included provisions that would have changed the procedures DOT would be required to follow to comply with the Clean Air Act and the National Environmental Policy Act (NEPA).
+As a result of this concern, both bills previously introduced in the House and the Senate during the 108th Congress included a variety of environmental provisions.
+Generally, those provisions would have done one of the following: authorize funding to eliminate, control, mitigate, or minimize regulated environmental impacts associated with a surface transportation programs or projects; or specify procedures required to be undertaken to expedite compliance with certain environmental requirements.
+With regard to the latter, both bills included provisions that would have changed the procedures DOT would be required to follow to comply with the Clean Air Act and the National Environmental Policy Act (NEPA).
+(For information on these issues, see CRS Report RL32454, Environmental Provisions in Surface Transportation Reauthorization Legislation Proposed During the 108th Congress and CRS Report RL32032, Streamlining Environmental Reviews of Highway and Transit Projects: Analysis of Legislative Proposals in the 108th Congress.)

 It is anticipated that environmental provisions similar to those in H.R.
-3550 and S. 1072 will be included in reauthorization legislation that will be reintroduced during the 109th Congress.
+3550 and S. 1072 will be included in reauthorization legislation that is reintroduced during the 109th Congress.
 (CRS contact: Linda Luther)